ypriverol/github-paper/document/manuscript.md

 also Box 3).
 Digital Object Identifiers (DOIs) have been used for many years as unique and unambiguous identifiers for enabling the citation of scientific publications.
-More recently, a trend has started to produce DOIs for other types of scientific outputs such as datasets
+More recently, a trend has started to mint DOIs for other types of scientific outputs such as datasets
 \cite{Vizcaino:2014} and training materials (for example
 \cite{Ahmadia_2015_27353}).
 A key motivation for this is to build a framework for giving scientists broader credit for their work